pstroe/chartering-new-realms-2024/chapter2.md

     jupytext_version: "1.11.5"
 ---

-# Chapter 2: How good are LLMs at translating Latin religious texts?
+# Chapter 2: How good is MT at translating Latin religious texts?
 Stefano Staffa, Andrea Scheck

 ## TO DOS